tqandrade/snmp-fiberhome/README.md

 **Description:** Returns a list of all connected ONUs on a given PON port.
 If any of the input parameters is invalid, the return is `false`.

-**NOTE:** Depending on the number of ONUs connected to the pon port, the return may take time.
+**NOTE:** Depending on the number of ONUs connected to the Pon port, the return may take time.
 Approximately 0.5 seconds for each ONU connected to the port.

 **Function signature:**